TrashPandacoot/domo-pitchfork/README.md

+# Domo Pitchfork

 # Introduction
-An oxidized Domo API SDK and CLI tool.

-## Ripdomo
-A CLI tool for interacting with the Domo API

-## Rusty Pitchfork
-A Domo API SDK Library for interacting with the Domo API
+Domo Pitchfork is a rust lib crate for interacting with Domo's Public API.
+This lib is what powers the ripdomo CLI tool.

-# Getting Started
-TODO: